 Do Medigap plans include Part D?

-No, Medigap plans do not include any form of prescription drug coverage.
-That’s why beneficiaries sometimes turn to Medicare Advantage plans to take care of their prescription drug needs.
+No, Medigap plans don’t include any form of prescription drug coverage.
+That’s why beneficiaries sometimes turn to Medicare Advantage plans for their prescription drug needs.

 How to Get Help Enrolling in a Nevada Medicare Advantage Plan